chapel-lang/chapel/doc/release/platforms/README.marenostrum.rst

 ===========================

 .. warning::
-    Chapel has not been recently tested on MareNostrum.
-The information presented here may be stale or inaccurate.
-If using Chapel on MareNostrum systems is important to you, please let us know at chapel_info@cray.com.
+    Chapel has not been used on MareNostrum in several years.
+It is likely the information presented here is stale or outdated.
+If you are interested in using Chapel on MareNostrum, please let us know.

 The following information describes how to build and use Chapel on Barcelona Supercomputing Center's MareNostrum machine for users who